jfrog/jfrog-vscode-extension/README.md

 ### Preconditions
 * npm 7 and above
 * JFrog CLI's `jf` executable - required for tests
+* Check that the folder `resources/gomod-absolutizer` is not empty.
+Run `git submodule update --init --recursive` from the root of the project to fill it

 To build the extension sources, please follow these steps: